-Why is grass fed butter yellow?
-Grass fed butter is yellow because grass and flowers that cows eat when they’re grazing contain lots of beta carotene, a yellow pigment that is stored in their fat and passed through to their milk.
+Why is grass fed butter and cheese yellow?
+Grass fed butter and cheese is yellow because grass and flowers that cows eat when they’re grazing contain lots of beta carotene, a yellow pigment that is stored in their fat and passed through to their milk.
 When the cream is skimmed and churned to make butter, the fat globules are ruptured, exposing the bright yellow pigment trapped inside.
 Cows that are fed a diet of grain or dry hay produce milk and cream that is paler in color.
 Consequently their cream (and the resulting butter) has a whitish coloring.

 What about taste and texture?
-There is no argument that grass fed butter has a more complex, nuanced, and rich flavor.
+There is no argument that grass fed butter and cheese has a more complex, nuanced, and rich flavor.
 The old adage ‘you are what you eat’ applies just as much to cows as it does to people, and these cows’ healthy, diverse diets result in more flavorful butter!
 Because grass fed butter is higher in unsaturated fat (which has a lower melting point than saturated fat) it is smoother, creamier, and melts in your mouth-ier than butter from cows on commodity diets of grain.